segmentio/analytics-react/README.md

 4. **Query your data in SQL**.
 Slice, dice, and analyze your data in detail with Segment SQL.
 We'll transform and load your customer behavioral data directly from your apps into Amazon Redshift, Google BigQuery, or Heroku (TODO is it only Heroku?)
 Postgres.
 Save weeks of engineering time by not having to invent your own data warehouse and ETL pipeline.

-    For example, you can capture data using a (TODO whatever this is?) in the javascript snippet below
+    For example, you can capture data on any app, as shown in the snippet below:
     ```js
     analytics.load('YOUR_WRITE_KEY') // web_prod
     analytics.track('Order Completed', { price: 99.84 })
     ```
-    ...and then query the resulting data in SQL using a query like the one below.
+    Then, query the resulting data in SQL:

     ```sql
     select * from web_prod.order_completed